agorman/resync/README.md

 # Resync

+Resync is a layer on top of rsync and cron that adds some helpful functionality.

 Resync aims to be a very simple replacement for people that are already familiar with Rsync and Cron.
 All you need to do is create the YAML file and you're ready to go.

 # Why Resync?